alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 \noindent{}**Example**

 \smallskip\noindent
-Knowledge Blog^[Knowledge Blog, URL: <http://knowledgeblog.org/>.]
-is an alternative scholarly publication platform based on WordPress^[WordPress,
+Knowledge Blog^[Knowledge Blog, URL: <http://knowledgeblog.org/>.] was developed as an alternative scholarly publication platform based on WordPress^[WordPress,
 URL: <https://wordpress.org/>.] blogging software.
 It makes heavy use of linkbacks, for example as the mechanism for linking an article with its reviews, and could therefore be used together with the Citation Notification Service to provide bi-directional links to datasets.
-Its KCite plugin allows for the automatic generation of citations from just a DOI (using the metadata lookup API from the CrossRef registration agency) or a PubMed identifier,[@lord.etal2011okb] though this has not yet been extended to work with DataCite DOIs.
+Its KCite plugin allows for the automatic generation of citations from just a DOI (using the metadata lookup API from the CrossRef and DataCite registration agencies) or a PubMed identifier.^[KCite WordPress plugin, URL: <https://wordpress.org/plugins/kcite/>.]

 \endframed